Skip to content

 Owl is the unified capability entry point provided by Guance for tooling and intelligent scenarios, supporting two access forms: Owl CLI and Owl MCP Server.

-Through Owl, users can uniformly invoke capabilities within Guance such as Metrics, LOG, events, monitors, dashboards, APM, RUM, and infrastructure.
+Through Owl, users can uniformly invoke capabilities within Guance such as Metrics, Logs, Events, Monitors, Dashboards, APM, RUM, and Infrastructure.

 Owl does not replace the Guance console or Open API.
-Instead, it provides encapsulated entry points on top of existing capabilities that are more suitable for tool invocation, automated orchestration, and use by AI Agents.
+Instead, it provides encapsulated entry points on top of existing capabilities that are more suitable for tool invocation, automated orchestration, and AI Agent usage.

 How It Works